bbatsov/projectile/README.md

 unique, another completion with names relative to project root appears.

+##### Regenerate tags

+For the succesful regenerate project tags in Windows, you should install and add to the PATH [Exuberant Ctags](http://ctags.sourceforge.net/) instead of a plain ctags, wich ships with emacs for Windows.

 ### Interactive Commands

 Here's a list of the interactive Emacs Lisp functions, provided by projectile: